platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/overview.md

 {{% description %}}

-Dedicated Generation 2 consists of two parts: a Development Environment and a Dedicated Gen 2 cluster.
+Dedicated Generation 2 consists of two parts: a development environment and a Dedicated Gen 2 cluster.

 ### Key features